domfarolino/blog/_posts/2016-7-05-Maximum-Subarray-Study.md

 # Dynamic Programming

-As per the norm with just about any dynamic programming problem we want to define the state of the subproblem we'll be looking at so we can figure out how exactly we can reuse previously calculated answers.
-It is common to keep some dp structure of optimized sub problem answers to try solve larger instances with.
-We then need to forge a relationship between the original problem and a subproblem so we can see how we'll use our dp structure.
-In this case we eventually want to return the sum of the maximum subarray within
+As per the norm with just about any dynamic programming problem we want to maintain some structure of optimized subproblem answers to help us solve larger problem instances.
+First we need to define the state of the subproblem.
+Then we need to forge a relationship between the original problem and the subproblem so we can see how we'll use our dp structure.
-$A[0 \ldots n]$.
+Eventually we want to return the sum of the maximum subarray within $A[0 \ldots n]$.

 ### Common DP Patterns

 A natural approach for this problem is to define the subproblem as a straight recursive definition.
-This means we want to figure out if we can relate the sum of the maximum subarray within $A[0 \ldots i]$ to the sum of the maximum subarray within $A[0 \ldots i-]$.
-Our dp array would contain values of the maximum subarray up until point $i \; \forall \; i \in \\{ 0 \ldots n-1 \\}$ such that
+This means we want to figure out if we can relate the sum of the maximum subarray within $A[0 \ldots i]$ to the sum of the maximum subarray within $A[0 \ldots i-1]$.
+Our dp array would contain sum of the maximum subarray within $A[0 \ldots k] \forall \; k \in \\{ 0 \ldots n-1 \\}$.
-$dp[i]$ gives us the sum of the maximum subarray within $A[0 \ldots i]$.
 The dp array would then be some non-decreasing series with the answer to our original problem sitting at the end.
-This is a fairly common dp pattern, unfortunately we can show right now that our chosen subproblem doesn't easily relate to instances of a larger size.
-For example if $A[0 \ldots i-1]$ was the following
+This is a fairly common dp pattern, unfortunately we can quickly show that our subproblem doesn't easily relate to instances of a larger size.
+For example if $A[0 \ldots i-1]$ was the following array:
-array:

-$$[-16, 100, 200, -1300, -1400]$$
+$$[-16, 100, 200, -1300, -500]$$

 our dp array would look like: